prioritizr/prioritizr/docs/reference/add_gurobi_solver.md

   `NULL` or object containing the starting solution for the solver.
 This is can be useful because specifying a starting solution can speed up the optimization process.
+To specify a starting solution, `start_solution` should be in the same format as the planning units (i.e., a `numeric`, `matrix`, `data.frame`, [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html), or [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object).
+See the Start solution format section for more information.
   Defaults to `NULL` such that no starting solution is used.
-To specify a starting solution, the argument to `start_solution` should be in the same format as the planning units (i.e., a `NULL`, `numeric`, `matrix`, `data.frame`, [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html), or [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html) object).
-See the Start solution format section for more information.

 - verbose:

-  `logical` should information be printed while solving optimization problems?
+  `logical` value indicating if information should be displayed during the optimization process.
 Defaults to `TRUE`.

 - control: